arifszn/gitprofile/README.md

 ### Google Analytics

-ezFolio supports both GA3 and GA4.
+**GitProfile** supports both GA3 and GA4.
 If you do not want to use Google Analytics, keep the `id` empty.

 ```js
 // gitprofile.config.js